microsoft/fast/sites/website/src/docs/design-systems/fast-frame.md

 A special layer for floating layers, like flyouts or menus.
 It will be lighter than any other layers if possible, but will also be white in default light mode, as will neutral layer one.

-#### Adaptive Color "Dont's"
+#### Adaptive Color "Don'ts"
 The adaptive color system lives entirely in JavaScript, emitting CSS custom properties for styling purposes where appropriate.
 This means that you should consider the CSS custom properties emitted by color Design Tokens to be immutable.
 If you declare the CSS custom property in CSS, the adaptive Color System is unable to know that has happened and components will render with incorrect colors, which can lead to accessibility issues.
-If you need to change the values for those CSS custom properties, set the value using the [DesignToken.setValueFor()](/TODO) API.
+If you need to change the values for those CSS custom properties, set the value using the [DesignToken.setValueFor()](/docs/design-systems/design-tokens#setting-values) API.